GWU-Advanced-OS/project-project-gvisor/report.md

 }
 ```

 `createVMALocked()` finds a mappable region of memory to allocate.
-One of the important check is to see if the `Context` has access to this region and can allocate more memory.
+One of the important checks is to see if the `Context` has access to this region and can allocate more memory.

 #### Tradeoffs of gVisor's Memory Allocation
-Due to the double level page table system, applications requesting small pieces of memory (relative to the size requested from the host by Sentry) suffer in performace.
-As the size of the memory requested by an application increases, the performance increases.
-However, it should be noted that memory allocation of any size is not very fast in gvisor relative native Linux containers.
+Due to the two level page table system, applications requesting small pieces of memory (relative to the size requested from the host by Sentry) suffer in performace.
+As the size of the memory requested by an application increases, the performance increases because less work in Sentry must be done to further divide the 16MB chunk from the host OS.
+However, it should be noted that memory allocation of any size is not very fast in gvisor relative to native Linux containers.

 ### Blending Containers and Virtual Machines: A Study of Firecracker and gVisor - Anjali, et al.

 This next [paper](research/performance-res/blending-containers-vms-anjali.pdf) studied memory performance differences between native Linux with no isolation, Linux containers, and gVisor (using KVM-mode).

-Because of gVisors two level page tables, Sentry requests memory from the host in 16MB chunks in order to reduce the number of `mmap()` calls to the host.
+Because of gVisor's two level page tables, Sentry requests memory from the host in 16MB chunks in order to reduce the number of `mmap()` calls to the host.
 When 1GB of memory is requested by the host application, there will be exactly 64 `mmap()` calls to the host.

 ![gVisor Memory Allocation](research/performance-res/mem-alloc-time.png)

 The test performed called `mmap()` with varying sizes ranging from 4KB to 1MB for a total of 1GB of memory.
 The results show that when allocating 4KB pieces gVisor performs about 16x slower than host Linux and Linux containers.
 When allocating 64KB chunks, the gap lessens by almost half and gVisor is only 8-10x slower.
 In the case of comparing to gVisor, the difference between host Linux and Linux containers is negligble.

 This is an important implication as there is a trend between gVisor's memory allocation performace and the size of the request: as size increases, gVisor's gap to Linux grows smaller.
 This is likely due to the two-level page table system implemented in gVisor.
 As an application's memory request grows closer to 16MB, less work in Sentry is being performed to further split that chunk into smaller pieces for the applications running in the sandbox.

 ### Performace Conclusion

-From the studies presented, it is clear that if performance is a concern, gVisor is not a good fit for applications requiring heacy use of syscalls, heavy uses of memory, heavy uses of networking, nor heavy uses of file system accesses. gVisor instead is a good fit for lightweight, serveless applications.
+From the studies presented, it is clear that if performance is a concern, gVisor is not a good fit for applications requiring heavy use of syscalls, heavy use of memory, heavy use of networking, nor heavy use of file system accesses. gVisor instead is a good fit for lightweight, serveless applications.
 Because gVisor does not suffer a significant performance loss in building, deploying, and destroying containers compared to standard Linux containers, secure containers can be quickly created for lightweight applications as needed.

 ## Subjective Opinions
 - Sam
 - Jake
 - Jack
   - gVisor's lack of performance in many areas is certainily a large pill to swallow on first look comparing it to native Linux Containers.
 However, if security is of utmost concern, then the many tradeofs made in gVisor soon become worth it.
 The two-level memory allocation system is a clever way of reducing the number of calls needed to be made down to the host OS.
 Allowing Sentry to request memory in chunks allows gVisor's footprint to remain small when low amounts of memory are required by an application.
 It would be interesting to see how the size of the chunks requested by Sentry affects overall performance.
+Would dynamically increasing or decreasing the 16MB chunk based on the expected use of the container have a significant effect on performance?
 - Will
   - gVisor is a very secure container implementation with many layers of defense in depth, and it shows (preventing security vulnerabilities that docker, for example, was subsceptible to).
 However, there is a consequential and significant performance hit.
 I don't necessarily think this is a nail in the coffin, though.
 To acheive the level of security that gVisor was intending to reach, there are necessary tradeoffs that had to be made - like tracing all system calls and redirecting to be intercepted.
 That simply cannot be cheap no matter which way you look at it.
 But that is not the point of gVisor.
 The core component is security, and it does it very well.
 - Jon